Loading...

 The Hillsborough County Florida Sheriff's Office has released another round of red-light runners that shows a near collision, a pedestrian's close call, a motorist barreling through an intersection after the light had been red for 98 seconds, and more.
 Tampa, Florida sure has some crazy drivers.
 The fine for running red lights in Florida is around $193.

 16 Waterloo region cameras are generating lots of revenue in Canada.
 The Waterloo, Ontario region budgeted for revenue of $1.4 million for the red light camera but actually received $1.6 million.
 A record 7,258 tickets were issued last year to motorists who ran a red light at 16 busy intersections equipped with red-light cameras, netting the region $1.6 million in revenue.
 In most cases, motorists pay the fine once they see the photographs, Sawdon said.
-Read the full article.

 The end is near for the flashing red light cameras throughout Pasadena over the past five years.
 After court challenges nixed red light cameras in Los Angeles, cost overruns in Pasadena's own red light program contributed to its demise, officials said.
-The city spent close to $350,000 to operate the red light camera program, and hauled in about $340,000, which Pasadena split with the state.
+The city spent close to $350,000 to operate the red light camera program and hauled in about $340,000, which Pasadena split with the state.
 The program lost money and now Pasadena will terminate its contract with red light camera operator American Traffic Solutions.

 Australian red light camera company Redflex Traffic Systems has bought an automated school bus photo enforcement in the United States.
 In statement released today, Redflex announced it had bought American companies SBL Investments and Americore, providers of the on-bus photo enforcement system, Smart Bus.